 In fact, you would do this for fun because you are creating a freedom-based business, and nothing lights you up more than helping others do the same.

 From your work environment to your day to day habits you know to create your dream life you must prioritise your self-care and spend time with loved ones and new connections because you understand a true freedom-based lifestyle is not all business and no life!

 The way you treat people is an example of how you walk the walk.

 You know you are a leader and don’t need to shout about it and dominate your team or employees, good leaders motivate and inspire others.

-In fact, you orientate and set them up for self-management, creating focus and productivity when delegating tasks.
+In fact, you orientate and set people up for self-management, creating focus and productivity when delegating tasks.

 People know they can approach you and you are HUMAN, true leaders lead with compassion and integrity and deal with issues in a professional, logical manner.